shiiiivaaaam/Discussion_form_project/README.md

 requests - that takes all the get and post requests for client and process them which includes edit , delete , insert , create , read etc .
 PHPMailer - to sending emails.

-index.php - this is the default home page of the website .
+index.php - this is the default home page of the website

+discuss.sql is mysql file that contains the database that stores users,questions , answers . as tables.